SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Is a video editing technique in which the frame is divided into discrete non-overlapping images or video sources.

-For example, Piers and Sam are shown in a split screen during the interview.
+For example, Piers and Sam are shown on a split screen during the interview.

 ![](Split-screen-Example.png)